 The US government had a patent on CBD until recently.
-This patent suggested that CBD had antioxidant and anti-inflammatory properties, making it ideal for use as a skin product.
+This patent suggested that CBD had antioxidant and anti-swelling properties, making it ideal for use as a skin product.

 One of the most popular products on the market is CBD topical cream.
 These are ideal for any CBD users who think topical application might be perfect for them.
 Creams have a light consistency and can be easily rubbed into the skin.
 They are often more luxurious and moisturizing than salves, for example, but still provide the body with a nice hit of CBD.

 More specifically, many brands sell CBD cream for pain.
 Ideal for athletes and those who regularly experience muscle soreness, these creams usually contain either cooling or warming ingredients.
 The sensation of cooling or warming in the muscles is what stimulates pain relief.
-In the case of warming products, the heating of the painful area triggers blood flow to the area, reducing inflammation and helping pain.
+In the case of warming products, the heating of the painful area triggers blood flow to the area, reducing potential swelling and helping soreness.
 Most often, you will see menthol in cooling creams and capsicum in warming ones.

 On top of these benefits, most CBD topicals contain plenty of essential oils.
 These have the advantage of making the products smell nice, but they also provide benefits of their own.
 Lavender essence, for example, is one of the more popular essential oils in CBD topicals.
 It provides a pleasant, floral scent, and it is said to reduce the appearance of blemishes.

 CBD creams can be beneficial for the right people.
 If you are someone interested in skincare, then you might find that a scented, moisturizing CBD product is ideal for you.
 Alternatively, if you work out a lot, then a cooling menthol CBD gel could be perfect after a sweaty gym session.
 It’s a matter of searching for the right CBD topical with the right ingredients for you.